 A tip such as this is feel-good fodder.
 It is an easy answer to spoon-feed the fans of Anthony Bourdain who didn’t know what sort of execrable man he was in real life.
 Yet, if you look at his actions rather than his words, his life may have served as a better example than the words he spoke.

-Apply the same principles to your PR work and apply it across the board.
-For example, do not simply experiment with your communication platforms, when you can also experiment with your company training procedures, with your budget allocation, with your commendation protocols, with your campaign management, and even with your customer-complaint procedures.
+Apply the same principles to your PR work and apply them across the board.
+For example, do not simply experiment with your communication platforms.
+When you can also experiment with your company training procedures, with your budget allocation, with your commendation protocols, with your campaign management, and even with your customer-complaint procedures.

 Key Point – Try new things and experiment a little more.
 Do not be confined by the conventional notion of experimenting within a company or marketing/PR department.
 What is tried is not limited to the role of the department.

-Anthony Bourdain was a very different man in real life compared to the persona/image created within his books and the person/image created while on TV, and that fact alone is very useful.
-Anthony created two different brands that worked through an audio-visual medium and through the written word, and your marketing & PR team can do the same for your company by following the advice on this article.
+Anthony Bourdain was a very different man in real life compared to the person/image created within his books.
+The person/image created while on TV, and that fact alone is very useful.
+Anthony created two different brands that worked through an audio-visual medium and through the written word.
+Your marketing & PR team can do the same for your company by following the advice in this article.
 In addition, do not underestimate the sheer weight of work that he had to put into building his brands.
-He may have looked calm and dignified on TV, but that was merely the vision of the duck floating across the water.
+He may have looked calm and dignified on TV.
+But that was merely the vision of the duck floating across the water.
 Look under the water, and you see the duck frantically paddling against the current.
-Anthony may not have publicly claimed that working very, very hard is the key to success, but he wouldn’t have gotten anywhere without it.
+Anthony may not have publicly claimed that very hard work is the key to success, but he wouldn’t have gotten anywhere without it.